-Increasingly accepted and prevalently used, these four antidepressants may be used safely in appropriate cases with proper oversight and have fewer side effects than previous generations of antidepressants.
+These four specific medications may be used safely in appropriate cases with proper oversight, and produce fewer side effects than previous generations of antidepressants.
 While the focus of this policy statement is on individuals being treated for depression, the FAA realizes that these four medications may be used to treat conditions other than depression.
-It should be noted, therefore, that, in all instances, the FAA will continue to consider applicants and make determinations on a case-by-case basis under the special-issuance process just as it always has.
+The FAA will consider applicants with other medical histories and make determinations on a case-by-case basis under the special-issuance process just as it always has.

 In addition to treating psychiatrists, AMEs who have specialized training under a program called the Human Intervention and Motivation Study (HIMS) also will assist the FAA by making recommendations about certification cases to be considered under this new policy.
-The HIMS program is a safety-critical aviation program established nearly 40 years ago.
+The HIMS program is a safety-critical aviation program established in the early 1970’s.
 The program, developed specifically for commercial pilots, was designed as an alcohol and drug assistance program to coordinate the identification, assessment, treatment, and medical certification of pilots in need of help.
 Under HIMS, pilots who successfully meet rigorous FAA protocols may be returned to duty in accordance with 14 CFR 67.401 (Special Issuance).
-The FAA will apply the basic HIMS evaluation and monitoring approach to this new policy and HIMS AMEs will participate in a specialized training program tailored to evaluating and monitoring applicants who wish to be considered under this new policy.
-According to AOPA's sources, the initial cost of the battery of testing required under the policy change averages between $2,000 and $3,000, depending on the geographic location of the providers.
+The FAA will apply the basic HIMS evaluation and monitoring approach to the policy and HIMS AMEs will participate in a specialized training program tailored to evaluating and monitoring applicants who wish to be considered under this new policy.